-Peroneal Tendonitis is an inflammation that may affect one or both of the Peroneal tendons that connect your lower legs to your feet; they are usually referred to as overuse injuries but may likewise be the result of a sudden injury such as an ankle sprain.
+Peroneal Tendonitis is an inflammation that may affect one or both of the Peroneal tendons that connect your lower legs to your feet; it is usually caused by overuse but may also result from a sudden injury, such as an ankle sprain.

 Peroneal Tendonitis can be treated and usually causes pain and swelling that lasts a couple of weeks.